View Audrey Spilky's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 Audrey A. (Pachovas) Spilky passed away into God's loving and eternal care on Tuesday, April 30, 2019, at Burlington Woods.
 She was 76.

-Born in Gary Indiana, she was raised in the Florence and Roebling area and was a 1960 graduate of Florence Township High School.
-She returned to Indiana graduating from Roosevelt University in Chicago earning her Teaching degree.
+Born in Gary, Indiana, she was raised in the Florence and Roebling area and was a 1960 graduate of Florence Township High School.
+She then returned to Indiana and later graduated from Roosevelt University in Chicago earning her teaching degree.

-She was a school teacher in various schools including the Evanston District in Indiana producing many excellent students before retiring in 2001, and returning to Florence to be near her family.
-She also lived in Burlington for a while.
+She was a elementary school teacher in districts in Chicago and Evanston, Illinois, producing many excellent students before retiring in 2001 and returning to Florence area to be near her family.
 She was a former member of St Claire's Altar Rosary Society and was an avid animal lover.

-She is survived by her loving son, Scott Spilky of Kansas City, Miss., and her brother, John Kovacs of Ft.
-Lauderdale.
+She is survived by her loving son, Scott Spilky of Kansas City, Mo., and her brother, John Kovacs of Fort Lauderdale, Fla.
 She also leaves behind her cousins, Jeanne Hill, Betty Anne Giginis, Mary Bauer, Chuck Martin, Patricia Martin, Fran Simek and Charlene Martin.

-A memorial Mass will be held at 11 a.m.
-Thursday, May 9, at Holy Assumption Church, 1290 Hornberger Ave., Roebling.
+A Memorial Mass will be celebrated at 11 a.m.
+Thursday May 9, at Holy Assumption Church, 1290 Hornberger Ave., Roebling.

-In lieu of flowers, contributions may be sent in Audrey's name to Twin Oaks, 795 Woodlane Road (Suite 3), Westhampton, N.J.
+In lieu of flowers, contributions may be sent in Audrey's name to Twin Oaks Community Services, 795 Woodlane Road (Suite 3), Westampton, NJ 08060.

-To offer condolences to the family, please visit the web site listed below.Dennison Funeral Home,
+To offer condolences to the family, please visit the funeral home's web site below.Dennison Funeral Home,

 Florence